 Another critical factor is platform support.
 Not every VPN runs on every kind of device.
 For instance, a good number of VPNs don’t have an app for Amazon Firestick.
 If you’re going to be using a VPN for Kodi, though, you want to ensure that the VPN has an app for each of your preferred devices.

-Closely related to platform support is the ease with which you install and setup the VPN on your favorite devices.
+Closely related to platform support is the ease with which you install and setup the VPN on your favourite devices.
 Always check to confirm a detailed setup guide is provided by the website.

 Now for our top picks on the best VPN services for Kodi ranked by a 62-point checklist: